klaviyo/klaviyo-swift-sdk/MIGRATION_GUIDE.md

 This guide outlines how developers can migrate from older versions of our SDK to newer ones.

+## Migrating to v3.0.0

+Deprecated event type enum cases have been removed.
+The reasoning is explained below, see [Migrating to v2.4.0](#Migrating-to-v240) for details and code samples.

 ## Migrating to v2.4.0

 It was recently discovered that the Swift SDK was using legacy event names for some common events,